Delivering simpler and faster financial reporting

 The Eurolayer project was therefore launched to look at the best way of replacing Abacus and in so doing, reduce complexity, speed up the financial close process, and improve the quality of management information across all 28 countries involved.

 Rather than implement a replacement system, the decision was taken to extend the existing, SAP-based global management reporting tools to also fulfil the European regional reporting requirements.
-However, the complexity of integrating the global reporting solution directly with all the European country-level systems was recognized from the outset.
+However, the complexity of integrating the global reporting solution directly with all the European country-level systems was recognised from the outset.
 They needed our help.

 In the lead from the outset, we could shape the delivery approach.
 To increase the likelihood of the project’s success, the team deliberately invested a large proportion of time in developing a well thought through and robust plan early in the lifecycle.